-- The RSS Simulator has been updated.
-It is recommended that you use the latest version (4.4.1). - The PIPT has been updated to version 5.
-While you may still use version 4.21, we recommend that you use the latest version, which contains full multi-semester support and improved sorting of blocks and targets. - If you have missed a semester, check the "Changes from last call" in the previous versions of this document archived here.
+- We are now operating with our new RSS guider which actively corrects for rho drift, most important for MOS, and has some focus control capabilities. - You may request time for continuing a regular science program (SCI) by simply submitting a progress report.
+See Section 3.3.1 for details. - The PIPT has been updated to version 5.2.
+While you may still use version 5.0, we recommend that you use the latest version, which contains full multi-semester support and improved sorting of blocks and targets. - If you have missed a semester, check the "Changes from last call" in the previous versions of this document archived here.